Tutorial: Measure pixel area

 Cyan - Saturation - 100 and

-Blues - Saturation +70
+Blues - Saturation +70.

-5. It is very useful to make a copy of the united screenshot with the two adjustment layers and place them in a folder with name "backup".
+These settings vary from screenshots of different online maps.
+Try to find your own settings, but this is a good start. - It is very useful to make a copy of the united screenshot with the two adjustment layers and place them in a folder with name "backup".
 You might have to change some settings there if the color selection is not working for you in the subsequent steps.

 Hide the backup folder and create a white solid layer for a white background.
 Select and merge the remainging copied layer of the united screenshot and the two adjustment layers (e.g. step 3).
 The remaining Layers of this 5th step should look like in the picture below.